• Skip to primary navigation

 Yep!
 Just swap the all purpose flour with your favorite gluten free flour blend.

-I love dipping these chicken strips in ranch dressing, bbq sauce and my honey mustard sauce!
+I love dipping these chicken strips in ranch dressing or bbq sauce!

 Chicken Tender with bite taken out